Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

    git clone https://github.com/Kwpolska/flask-demo-app appdata bin/pip install -r appdata/requirements.txt

-I’m storing my application data in the ``appdata`` subdirectory so that it doesn’t clutter the virtualenv (or vice versa).
-You may also install the ``uwsgi`` package in the virtualenv, but it’s optional.
+I’m storing my application data in the ``appdata`` subdirectory so that it doesn’t clutter the virtual environment (or vice versa).
+You may also install the ``uwsgi`` package in the virtual environment, but it’s optional.

 What this directory should be depends on your web framework.
 For example, for a Django app, you should have an ``appdata/manage.py`` file (in other words, ``appdata`` is where your app structure starts).
 I also assumed that the ``appdata`` folder should have a ``static`` subdirectory with all static files, including ``favicon.ico`` if you have one (we will add support for both in nginx).